Chart Color Schemes

 Infrastructure

-Lockridge - Kiara has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Lockridge - Kiara has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect the region.
-Notable projects include Bushmead Estate by Cedar Woods, Caversham Valley Primary School Expansion, Bennett Springs East Structure Plan, and The Avenues Caversham.
-The following list details those most relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 23 projects likely impacting the region.
+Notable projects include Bushmead Estate by Cedar Woods, Bennett Springs East Structure Plan, The Avenues Caversham, and Altrove Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.